 Why are stakeholders important to business?

 As previously explained, stakeholders are essential because they influence and are interested in the company.
-A company can be successful if it can build a good relationship with them.
-And this requires companies to place and accommodate each other’s interests and influence appropriately.
+A company can be successful if it can build good relationships with them.
+This requires companies to place and accommodate each other’s interests and influence appropriately.

 Stakeholder influence on the company